rodjc/bioinfo-tools/README.md

 cd bioinfo-tools
 ```

-### 3. Build and Start the Container
+### 3. Option A: Build and Start the Container

-Build the Docker image and start the container using Docker Compose:
+If you want to build the Docker image from the provided `Dockerfile`, use Docker Compose:

 ```bash
 docker compose up -d --build